markope/crossbarwww/website/crossbario/iotcookbook/Home.md

       <b>You want to solve a problem and focus your efforts at the application level</b>, not fiddle around to get some basic IoT sensor or actuator component built and connected to your application backends.
    </p>
    <p>
-      With the component collection and all the recipes and tutorials, the IoT Cookbook wants to <b>free you from having to reinvent the wheels all over again</b>:
+      With the component collection and all the recipes and tutorials, the IoT Cookbook wants to <b>free you from having to reinvent the wheels all over again</b>.
    </p>
 <p>
-   Components are connected using <strong>Crossbar.io</strong>, which allows you to <strong>communicate WAMP-enabled IoT devices</strong> from more than <strong><a href="http://wamp.ws/implementations/#libraries">9 programming languages</a></strong>.
+   Components are connected using <strong>Crossbar.io</strong>, which allows you to <strong>communicate with WAMP-enabled IoT devices</strong> from more than <strong><a href="http://wamp.ws/implementations/#libraries">9 programming languages</a></strong>.
 The IoT Cookbook has material for different languages as well.
 And we show how to build your own, reusable components, giving you the ultimate control.
 </p>
    <br>
    <ul>